minecraftforum/rules-archive/rules/global/rules.markdown

     Using a secondary account to evade bans/suspensions, misrepresent a topic, self-rep or encourage misinformation is not allowed on the forums.

+* __Harrass about Grammar__

+    Please do not Correct or Insult on other's grammar/spelling.
+It does not add to the discussion, and is not tolerated.

 ### Illegal Activity

 * __Piracy__